Overview

 - Graduate students are eligible for a free City of Madison Metro unlimited ride bus pass

-- A valid Wiscard must be presented in order to pick up a bus pass
+- A valid Wiscard must be presented in order to pick up a bus pass, and you must be registered for the fall

-- Check UW’s Transportation Services and ASM pages for updates on obtaining a student bus pass.
+- Check UW’s ASM Bus Pass page for updates on obtaining a student bus pass

 Parking